The Automotive Customer Journey Explained

 Stage 1: Awareness

 Something triggers a need.
 The transmission slips, the third kid arrives, the lease is up in 60 days.
 The buyer isn’t thinking about your store yet.
 They’re thinking about their problem.
 Content that addresses that problem, whether it’s a blog post about when to trade versus repair or a social ad showing a growing family in a new three-row SUV, gets your brand into the conversation early.
-Most dealers skip this stage entirely and wonder why their conquest numbers are flat.
+Most dealers skip this stage entirely and then wonder why conquest is flat.

 Stage 2: Research

 Now the buyer is active.
-They’re on Kelley Blue Book, Edmunds, and YouTube.
-They’re reading forum threads at midnight.
-This is where your inventory pages, your vehicle detail content, and your paid search presence either show up or don’t.
-If your VDPs are thin and your photos are bad, you’re invisible at the most critical research window.
+Kelley Blue Book, Edmunds, YouTube, forum threads at midnight.
+This is where your inventory pages, vehicle detail content, and paid search presence either show up or don’t.
+Thin VDPs and bad photos make you invisible at the most critical research window your store has.

 Stage 3: Consideration

 The list is down to two or three vehicles, maybe two or three stores.
-The buyer is pricing out builds on your website, checking your Google reviews, and deciding if you’re worth a visit.
-This is where retargeting ads and a strong social presence do heavy lifting.
-Willowood Ventures manages over $4 million in social media ad spend across the automotive vertical, and the pattern is consistent: stores that stay in front of in-market shoppers during this stage see significantly shorter sales cycles when the customer does walk in.
+The buyer is pricing builds on your website, checking your Google reviews, and deciding if you’re worth the drive.
+Retargeting ads and a strong social presence do serious work here.
+Willowood Ventures manages over $4 million in social media ad spend across the automotive vertical, and the pattern is consistent: stores that stay in front of in-market shoppers during consideration see significantly shorter sales cycles when the customer finally walks in.

 Stage 4: Purchase